The order of the sections is mostly in the order of discovery while I researched

 Instead of having a perfectly flat cargo floor, could they have a ridge along the center for the wheel/suspension.
 Too much wasted space?

-Instead of external wheels, they could design integral wheel wells with flexible outer body panels for turning.
-The front wheels are internal, but with a continuous aerodynamic shell for the body.
+Because of the external wheels, Aptera's 88” width is 8“ wider than the widest of pick up trucks such as the F150.
+Instead of external front wheels, they could design integral wheel wells with flexible outer body panels for turning.
+The front wheels are internal, but with a continuous aerodynamic shell with the body.
 Like this but not so dull looking:

 So I doubt I'll get the Aptera.
 I'll shop around for whatever is used.
 Eventually I will want an electric vehicle, but there isn't anything used in Peru.
 As of 2021 there's like 3000 electric vehicles in all of Peru.
 There are absolutely no charging stations.
 I'll get an old gasoline car and save on depreciation, even though used cars are much more expensive here than in USA.

-The ideal car seems to be like the Hyundai Veloster:
+The ideal car could be like the Hyundai Veloster:

 What's lacking with the Veloster is RWD/AWD.
-The Veloster is FWD.
+Drat!
+The Veloster is FWD only.

 Also, the Veloster doesn't have suicide doors